Paul Erdős: Erdős's problems

-Erdős influenced many young mathematicians.
-In this 1985 photo taken at the University of Adelaide, Erdős explains a problem to Terence Tao, who was 10 years old at the time.
-Tao received the Fields Medal in 2006, and was elected a Fellow of the Royal Society in 2007.
+Erdős explains a problem to Terence Tao, who was 10 years old at the time (1985).

 Erdős had a reputation for posing new problems as well as solving existing ones: Ernst Strauss called him "the absolute monarch of problem posers".
 Throughout his career, Erdős would offer payments for solutions to unresolved problems.
 These ranged from $25 for problems that he felt were just out of the reach of the current mathematical thinking (both his and others) up to $10,000 for problems that were both difficult to attack and mathematically significant.
 Some of these problems have since been solved, including the most lucrative – Erdős's conjecture on prime gaps was solved in 2014, and the $10,000 paid.

 There are thought to be at least a thousand remaining unsolved problems, though there is no official or comprehensive list.
-The offers remained active despite Erdős's death; Ronald Graham was the (informal) administrator of solutions, and a solver could receive either an original check signed by Erdős before his death (for memento only, which cannot be cashed) or a cashable check from Graham.
+The offers remained active despite Erdős's death; Ronald Graham was the (informal) administrator of solutions, and a solver could receive either an original check signed by Erdős before his death (for memento only, cannot be cashed) or a cashable check from Graham.
+Graham's role as administrator was later taken on by the Combinatorics Foundation, currently chaired by Steve Butler.
 British mathematician Thomas Bloom started a website dedicated to Erdős's problems in 2024.
+By 2026, it listed over 1,200 problems.

+In October 2025, OpenAI executives claimed that GPT-5 had solved ten open Erdős problems.
+Bloom called the claim "a dramatic misrepresentation", as the model had located existing solutions in the literature.
+In January 2026, a problem on the site was solved by AI with, according to Terence Tao, little human intervention, and in May 2026 OpenAI announced that an internal model had disproved Erdős's 1946 unit distance conjecture, a result subsequently verified and strengthened by human mathematicians.

 Perhaps the most mathematically notable of these problems is the Erdős conjecture on arithmetic progressions:

 If the sum of the reciprocals of a sequence of integers diverges, then the sequence contains arithmetic progressions of arbitrary length.

 If true, it would solve several other open problems in number theory, although one main implication of the conjecture, that the prime numbers contain arbitrarily long arithmetic progressions, has since been proved independently as the Green–Tao theorem.
 The payment for the solution of the problem is currently worth US$5,000.

 The most familiar problem with an Erdős prize is likely the Collatz conjecture, also called the 3N + 1 problem.
 Erdős offered $500 for a solution.